Sri Lanka national football team: Team image

-Colours

-Team has separate kits for home and away matches.
-The current designs were introduced in 2023, replacing the previous gold-coloured jerseys that led to the team's nickname, "Golden Army."
-Since 2023, the kits have been manufactured by Nexxus Sports, a Sri Lankan brand.

-Crest
+Kit

-The team's crest features a blue and yellow (gold) colour scheme.
-The background is deep blue, with a yellow lion holding a sword.
-White is used for the text and the border.
-These colours (blue, yellow, and white) are reflected in the design of the current kits.
+The team's crest features a blue and gold colour scheme, with a yellow lion holding a sword on a deep blue background.
+White is used for the text and border.
+These colours are reflected in the kits.

-Home

-The home kit is primarily white, with blue and yellow dots across the chest, blue player numbers and names.
-A curved blue-and-yellow stripe appears beneath the front of the collar, and the sides of the jersey also feature blue and yellow striping.
-The colour palette is based on the colours of the national team crest.
-This design was introduced in 2023.
-In the past, the team traditionally wore gold and blue as the home colours.

-Away

-The away kit features a blue jersey with yellow dots across the chest, white player numbers and names, and matching blue shorts.
-Thin yellow side stripes run from under the arms to the hem of the jersey.
-Although introduced in 2023 alongside the home kit, the away kit has yet to be used in an official match.
-In the past, the team traditionally wore white as the away colour with gold coloured elements on it.
+The team currently wears a predominantly white home kit and a blue away kit, introduced in 2023.
+The home kit is primarily white, with a blue and yellow dotted gradient pattern across the chest and lower sections, complemented by blue detailing and yellow-and-blue side panels, and is paired with white shorts and socks.
+The away kit is predominantly blue with a lighter dotted pattern, and is paired with blue shorts and socks; it also features white names and numbers with subtle yellow accents.

+Traditionally, the team wore gold and blue as their primary home colours, while white with gold elements was used for the away kit.

 Home stadiums

 Colombo Racecourse

 The Colombo Racecourse, located in Colombo, serves as the current home venue of the Sri Lanka national football team.
 Originally opened in 1893 as a horse racing track, the venue was repurposed as an airfield by the Royal Air Force during World War II.
 In the early 2010s, the ground underwent significant renovations to convert it into a modern football and multi-sport stadium.

-Following a hiatus of more than three years in international football matches in Sri Lanka, the Colombo Racecourse hosted its first senior international match on 8 July 2018, a friendly between Sri Lanka and Lithuania, which ended in a 0–0 draw.
+Following a hiatus of more than three years in international football matches in Sri Lanka, the Colombo Racecourse hosted its first senior international match on 8 July 2018, a friendly between Sri Lanka and Lithuania B, which ended in a 0–0 draw.

 As of 2025, the stadium has served as the national team's primary home ground, replacing the Sugathadasa Stadium in this role since 2015.
 It has a seating capacity of approximately 10,000 and includes facilities suitable for international competition.